Wayne Huizenga, who built his fortune from trash, dies at 80 | New Country 923

 Huizenga was a five-time recipient of Financial World magazine’s “CEO of the Year” award, and was the Ernst & Young “2005 World Entrepreneur of the Year.”

-Regarding his business acumen, Huzienga said: “You just have to be in the right place at the right time.
+Regarding his business acumen, Huizenga said: “You just have to be in the right place at the right time.
 It can only happen in America.”

 For more NFL coverage: www.pro32.ap.org and http://twitter.com/AP_NFL